Diagnostic Medical Sonography

 Students are enrolled in the program’s clinical externship component throughout their entire program.

-Clinical 1 and Clinical 2 enrollment is concurrent with Module I and Module II of the program respectively.
+Clinical 1 and Clinical 2 enrollment is concurrent with Module I and Module II coursework of the program.
+Students are required to complete a minimum 4 clinical hours a week during their Module I and Module II.

 Students will complete a total of 800 program clinical externship hours requirement at one or more of UMI’s clinical sites--imaging clinics, hospitals, and physician offices.